10.3. Drugs for the relief of soft-tissue inflammation and topical pain relief

 Restricted to use in accordance with the prescribing notes below.

-Prior to trialling capsaicin patches, patients should have been trialled on alternative treatment options (see NHSGGC Neuropathic Pain Guidelines for further details).
+Prior to trialling capsaicin patches, patients should have been trialled on alternative treatment options (see NHSGGC Neuropathic Pain Guideline for further details).
 Prior to further repeat application of capsaicin patches, patients must obtain significant pain relief and improvement in other domains of the Treatment Outcomes Form.

 - Post herpetic neuralgia: restricted to specialist use in accordance with local prescribing guidance.